awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-elasticbeanstalk-application-maxagerule.md

 <a name="aws-properties-elasticbeanstalk-application-maxagerule-description"></a>The `MaxAgeRule` property type specifies a lifecycle rule that deletes application versions after the specified number of days for an AWS Elastic Beanstalk application\.

-<a name="aws-properties-elasticbeanstalk-application-maxagerule-inheritance"></a> `MaxAgeRule` is a property of the [Elastic Beanstalk Application ApplicationVersionLifecycleConfig](aws-properties-elasticbeanstalk-application-applicationversionlifecycleconfig.md) property type\.
+<a name="aws-properties-elasticbeanstalk-application-maxagerule-inheritance"></a> `MaxAgeRule` is a property of the [ApplicationVersionLifecycleConfig](aws-properties-elasticbeanstalk-application-applicationversionlifecycleconfig.md) property type\.

 ## Syntax<a name="aws-properties-elasticbeanstalk-application-maxagerule-syntax"></a>